-The Fourth Tranche Bonds are offered to the public at face value through the Joint Lead Underwriters named in this Prospectus with the Philippine Depository & Trust Corp.
-(PDTC) as the Registrar of the Fourth Tranche Bonds.
-The Fourth Tranche Bonds shall be issued in scripless form in minimum denominations of $\pm 50,000.00$ each, and in integral multiples of $\pm 10,000.00$ thereafter.
-The Fourth Tranche Bonds shall be traded in denominations of $\pm 10,000.00$ in the secondary market.
+The First Tranche Bonds are offered to the public at face value through the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners named below with the Philippine Depository & Trust Corp. ("PDTC") as the Registrar of the First Tranche Bonds.
+The First Tranche Bonds shall be issued in minimum denominations of ₱50,000.00 each, and in integral multiples of ₱10,000.00 thereafter.
+The First Tranche Bonds shall be traded in denominations of ₱10,000.00 in the secondary market.

-AboitizPower intends to cause the listing of the Fourth Tranche Bonds on a securities exchange licensed with the SEC and has initiated discussions with the Philippine Dealing & Exchange Corporation (PDEx) for this purpose.
-However, there can be no assurance that such a listing will actually be achieved either before or after the Issue Date or whether such a listing will materially affect the liquidity of the Fourth Tranche Bonds on the secondary market.
+AboitizPower intends to list the First Tranche Bonds on a securities exchange licensed with the Securities and Exchange Commission ("SEC") and has initiated discussions with the Philippine Dealing & Exchange Corporation ("PDEx") for this purpose.
+However, there is no assurance that such a listing will actually be achieved either before or after the Issue Date or whether such a listing will materially affect the liquidity of the First Tranche Bonds on the secondary market.
 Such listing would be subject to the Company's execution of a listing agreement with PDEx that may require the Company to make certain disclosures, undertakings and payments on an ongoing basis.